bacula-web/bacula-web/docs/source/03_get-help/faq.rst

 .. _bug tracker: http://bugs.bacula-web.org

-More informations on how to submit a bug report can be found :ref:`here <gethelp/support>`
+More information on how to submit a bug report can be found :ref:`here <gethelp/support>`

-.. note:: Please remember, as much details and/or informations you provide, as fast I can help you and/for fix the code ;)
+.. note:: Please remember, as much details and/or information you provide, as fast I can help you and/for fix the code ;)

 .. _supported-db: